 On-the-move time theft

-How to prevent time theft?
+How to prevent time theft

 Establish a time theft policy

-- behaviors that are considered time theft
+- Behaviors that are considered time theft

-- consequences employees may face if they commit time theft
+- Consequences employees may face if they commit time theft

-You may need to consult an attorney to create a proper time theft policy.
+If you’re not sure, consult an attorney to create a proper time theft policy.

 Keep a close, yet unintrusive eye on employees

 Monitoring employee attendance is necessary to help you spot time theft early.
 Showing up late, leaving early, or leaving tasks unfinished are signs of employees starting to disengage from the workplace.

 If your business is still using paper time cards or tracking work hours manually, we recommend changing to an automated system, like Camelo.
 It’s hard to backtrack and spot discrepancies in manual timesheets, especially if you manage a larger team.